Red Rock Crab (Cancer productus)

 Tide Pool Tidbits:

-• Red rock crabs have one of the strongest pinching forces compared to other crabs!
+Red rock crabs have one of the strongest pinching forces compared to other crabs!
 This helps them break through the shells of the mollusks and crustaceans they eat.
+Some studies have even found that crabs that eat thick-shelled species like our California mussel often develop stronger claws.